EnvironmentalDashboard/scripts/README.md

 # Scripts

-This repo contains scripts to automate caching data from the BuildingOS API.
+This repo contains various scripts that don't really belong in a repository of their own.